reichlab/covidData/README.md

 1. Create a `JHU` folder within `data-raw`; raw data files from the JHU repository will be stored here.
 2. In a terminal, navigate to `code/data-processing` and run `python download-historical-jhu.py`; this downloads raw data files from the JHU repository.
 3. In R, with your working directory set to the package root, run the contents of the `assemble-historical-jhu.R` script in `code/data-processing`.
 4. Whenever you have done this, you will need to re-install the package.
-This can be done within R by `devtools::install()` or from the terminal by `R CMD INSTALL covidData`.
+To avoid unnecessary duplication and copying of files, we recommend installing the package from the terminal by `R CMD INSTALL covidData`.